AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --policy-arn arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess

-# Attach policy to ROLE
+Attach a custom policy to a role

 aws iam attach-role-policy \